 47.22: replace “Subtype field” with “Subtype subfield”.

 47.27: replace “Subtype field” with “Subtype subfield”.

+Above changes implemented.

 48.16: replace “To DS and From DS fields” with “To DS and From DS subfields”.

+OK

 49.3: Is “SYNRA structure” a field?
 If so, please use an appropriate name, e.g., SYNRA field, and do the global change throughout the draft amendment.

+This is an interesting question.
+A SYNRA is only used in the RA and you can tell from context whether the RA has a MAC in it or a SYNRA in it.
+We don’t ever refer to a MAC address as a “field” or the MAC field but there are many references to the “RA field”.
+We just call a “MAC” a “MAC”.

 49.5: Since “SYNRA Type” is a subfield, “SYNRA Control” should also be a subfield.
 Replace “the format of the SYNRA Control field” with “the format of the SYNRA Control subfield”.